dattienhoang/phd_collagen/20160801---fr-Jieling/readme.md

+# phd_collagen/20160801---fr-Jieling/

-These files are inherited from Dr. Jieling Zhu, just here for storage.
+These files in this file are inherited from Dr. Jieling Zhu, just here for storage.
-Most of the code here stands alone, executed individually
+Most of the code here stands alone, executed individually.